Godswilly/Web-Scraper/README.md

 <h2 align="center">Jumia Men's Loafers and slip-ons Store Scraper</h2>

-This project is a scrape of a store in one of the biggest e-commerce store in Nigeria, Jumia.
-The data this project scrape are the names, the prices, discount prices and the ratings for the products.
+This project is a scrape of a store in one of the biggest e-commerce stores in Nigeria, Jumia.
+The data this project scrape are the names, the prices, discount prices, and the ratings for the products.

 ![screenshot](assets/Screenshot.png)

+## Link to the scrapped website (https://www.jumia.com.ng/mens-loafers-slip-ons/)

 ## 🔧 Built with<a name = "built_using"></a>